etpinard/karma-benchmark-json-reporter/README.md

 - `sem`: standard error of the mean
 - `sample`: list of sample points

-Note that the compiled results are sorted from fastest to slowest `hz` values.
+Note that the compiled results are sorted from fastest to slowest `hz` values before being passed to `formatResults`.

 ### `formatOutput`